-In the deeper water of a baptistery or natural body of water, the one being baptized may be leaned backward until he is fully immersed.
+In the deep water of a baptistery or swimming pool, the one being baptized may be leaned backward until he is fully immersed.

 Once you have baptized him, have him baptize you in the same way.
 He needs to ask you the same question, and he should state clearly why he is baptizing you, just as you did when you baptized him.